-For fiscal year 2022, the Company incurred \$134,636 in patent applications expenses related to $PUREVAP^{TM}$ QRR process in all the jurisdictions where the Company made applications.
+For the first quarter of 2023, the Company incurred \$221,203 related to PUREVAP[TM] QRR patent applications and its filling in all jurisdictions where the Company has applied.

 Under the terms of the 2016 patent purchase agreement, HPQ owns the original patent, a second patent from the R&D work done with Gen1 and Gen2 equipment, any proprietary know-how from the development of the technology, and any new patent applications that may arise from this work.